eellak/gsoc2019-sphinx/README.md

   - Email clustering.
   - Create a personal email dataset for evaluation.

-- __Phase 2 (Jun 29 - Jul 26)__
+- __Phase 2 (Jun 29 - Jul 26)__ :heavy_check_mark:
+  - Improve email clustering.
   - Implementation of domain-specific language models.
+  - Evaluation of all implemented models in real email speech dataset of my mentor.
-  - Implementation of the correction system.
+  - Implementation of the first part of the correction system.
-  - Integration of special dictation commands.

 - __Phase 3 (Jul 27 - Aug 26)__
   - Implementation of the UI.
+  - Integration of special dictation commands.
   - Playback of the email to the user.

 ## People